AimForNaN/skittle/docs/guides/filters.md

 # Filters

 Filters provide a modular way to make adjustments to the rendering contexts of shapes.
-Each shape registers its own filters to be applied at draw time.
+Each shape can register its own filters to be applied at draw time, but they are not mandatory.
 Skittle provides several kinds of filters.

 <<< @/../src/lib/filters/index.js